 Your drinking water comes from both groundwater and surface water sources.
-Surface water is drawn from the Red River of the North and groundwater from seven wells, ranging from 114 to 269 feet deep, that draw water from the Quaternary Buried Unconfined and Quaternary Buried Artesian aquifers.
+Surface water is sourced from the Red River of the North, while groundwater is extracted from seven wells ranging in depth from 114 to 269 feet.
+These wells draw water from the Buffalo and Moorhead Aquifers.

 Moorhead Public Service (MPS) works diligently to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
-The results of monitoring done on MPS' drinking water for the period from January 1 to December 31, 2022 are issued in this Consumer Confidence Report (CCR).
+The results of monitoring performed on MPS' drinking water for the period from January 1, 2024, to December 31, 2024, are included in this Consumer Confidence Report (CCR).
 The purpose of this report is to provide you with information on your drinking water and how to protect our precious water resources.

-Please contact Marc Pritchard, Water Plant Manager, at mpritchard@mpsutility.com or 218.477.8072 with any questions you have about Moorhead's drinking water.
+If you have any questions about Moorhead's drinking water, please contact MPS' Water Plant Manager, Marc Pritchard at mpritchard@mpsutility.com or 218.477.8072.
 You can also request information on how you can take part in decisions that may affect water quality.

 The U.S. Environmental Protection Agency (EPA) sets safe drinking water standards.
 These standards limit the amounts of specific contaminants allowed in drinking water.
-This ensures that tap water is safe to drink for most people.
-The U.S. Food and Drug Administration also regulates the amount of certain contaminants in bottled water.
+This ensures that tap water is safe to drink for the majority of the people.
+The U.S. Food and Drug Administration also regulates the number of certain contaminants found in bottled water.
 Bottled water must provide the same public health protection as public tap water.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1.800.426.4791.
+Additional information about contaminants and potential health effects can be obtained by calling EPA's Safe Drinking Water Hotline at 1.800.426.4791.

-MPS Monitoring Results
+MPS' Monitoring Results

-This report contains MPS' monitoring results from January 1 to December 31, 2022.
+This report contains MPS' monitoring results from January 1, 2024, to December 31, 2024.